Quarantine-Zone/murphys/README.md

 3) Re-generate C++ solution (File -> Generate Visual Studio Project)

-# Getting Multiplayer Setup
+# Multiplayer
-1) Go to partner.steamgames.com and login
-2) Sign the NDA and Download latest SDK
+1) In order for more than two people to play on multiplayer, the game must be ran in a packaged executable